lucaspedro/Weather-Search-Panel-With-History---Openweather-API-JQuery-NodeJS-MySQL/README.md

 mysql -u username -p testenode < BD_mySQL.sql
 ```

-To change bank settings, such as login, flock name, etc. Just change the following excerpt in the "server.js" file:
+To change the data base settings, such as login, flock name, etc. Just change the following excerpt in the "server.js" file:

 ```
 var con = mysql.createConnection({